 If you are having trouble fitting actual homeschooling into your blocks, let me show you how my friend Amy creates a big picture approach to homeschooling!

-3. Adopt a “Big Picture” approach to homeschooling
+2. Adopt a “Big Picture” lesson plans approach to being a working homeschool mom

 She outlines seven steps to creating a big picture outline for your homeschooling.
 Some of her steps include: